Debt Management Plan (DMP)

 - You only pay what you can afford to your creditors after we’ve put together a monthly household budget.

-- If you’ve fallen behind with your household bills you can add the arrears to your DMP to help get your accounts back up to date.
-You will need to carry on making your regular ongoing monthly payments.
+- If you’ve fallen behind with your household bills, you can add the arrears to your DMP to help get your accounts back up to date.
+But, of course, you will need to carry on making your regular ongoing monthly payments.

 - We’ll review your DMP regularly to make sure you’re paying what you can afford.